 - Low FPS out of the box.
 Users say the gun hits about 150 FPS when first opened, making upgrades necessary.

-With a built-in mag-release lock, the MG100 from Emek is perfect for fast-paced games.
+With a built-in mag-release lock, the EMEK EMF100 from Planet Eclipse is perfect for fast-paced games.
 The gun comes ready with toolless detent access, MOE rail compatibility, and a hoseless air transfer system.

 With mag-fed and hopper-fed configurations, this gun is a versatile partner for any paintballer.
 Users also enjoy 135 PSI operating pressure and a battery-free setup.